thaliaarchi/wsjq/README.md

 MakeNowJust are Brainfuck interpreters written in jq, though neither support the `,` read operator and both display `.` output on program termination.

+[jqjq](https://github.com/wader/jqjq) by Mattias Wadman is a jq interpreter in jq.
+I have contributed features to help wsjq run in jqjq.

 The jq standard library filters defined in [builtin.jq](https://github.com/jqlang/jq/blob/master/src/builtin.jq) are a helpful reference for learning advanced usage.